All about the joint-ownership property laws in Dubai

 IS BUYING A PROPERTY IN DUBAI A GOOD IDEA?

-Wondering if Dubai is the right place to make a property investment?
-Here are the things to know before buying property in Dubai to help you make the final decision.
+Yes it is, as long as you are aware of all the things to know before buying property in Dubai to help you make the final decision.
 If you are in search of a property, take a look at our Market Trends section for key insights.

 If you want to make an investment with your business partner, ownership of jointly owned property in Dubai is also an option.
 With Mollak, managing a JOP wouldn’t be a problem.